 Top Payment Methods

 Tracking and monitoring the payment methods your organization uses to pay its vendors can help save on funds and efficiencies.
-Health systems should move toward a full (or as cloose to full as possible) electronic payment system to streamline processes and easily track cash flow.
+Health systems should move toward a full (or as close to full as possible) electronic payment system to streamline processes and easily track cash flow.
 However, most healthcare organizations still find themselves making a significant (over 50%) number of payments by paper check costing additional time to process invoices.

 Average Time to Approve Invoices